latex3/latex3.github.io/bugs/index.md

 FSF.
 While this has served us
 well in the past, it has its problems and with our move to Git-based source control its workflow doesn't any longer fit.
-We have therefore decided to switch to a new tracking system and the natural choice was to use the one already provided with with new source control system, namely the [Issue Tracker](https://github.com/latex3/latex2e/issues).
+We have therefore decided to switch to a new tracking system and the natural choice was to use the one already provided as part of the GitHub setup (the place where the sources are now hosted), namely the [Issue Tracker](https://github.com/latex3/latex2e/issues).

 Unfortunately, it is not possible to automatically transfer the old bug reports to the new system so we are in a slightly awkward position